 Becoming a parent is one of life's most transformative experiences.
 With the anticipation and joy of pregnancy come a long list of decisions, uncertainties, and for many, a sense of anxiety.
 From birth plans and breastfeeding to parenting advice and medical interventions, new parents have a lot on their plates!

 In this blog post, Tiny Health’s own Kimberley Sukhum, Science Director and busy mom of two, shares about her journey into parenthood—how we plan for the best, make tradeoffs for the sake of our child’s health, and how things often don’t go as planned.
+Her story also provides fascinating insights into the C-section vs. natural birth gut microbiome.
 Most parents don’t begin their journey equipped with a deep awareness of infant microbiome data like Kim did.
 But through her story, we’ll see how Kim’s experience led her to bring deep insights into baby’s microbiome to parents everywhere.

 Let’s dive into her story!

-I’m Kim, Tiny Health’s Science Director.
+I’m Kim, Tiny Health’s Head of Science.
 I lead our team of microbiologists and data scientists.
 I joined the team here in 2021, about 9 months after giving birth to my first child, my daughter Sophie.
 This summer, I had my son Henry, and life as a mom of two is definitely a game-changer!
 When I’m not at work, you can usually find me checking out all the local parks or playing video games with my husband.

 Hitting roadblocks during the birth of her daughter